zhouhoujun/dev-tool/README.md

 import * as gulp from 'gulp';
 import * as _ from 'lodash';
-import { Pipe, Operation, IMap, IDynamicTaskOption } from 'development-core';
+import { Pipe, Operation, IMap, ITaskContext, IDynamicTaskOption, RunWay, IOrder } from 'development-core';
 import { Development, ITaskOption } from 'development-tool';
 import { IBundlesConfig, IBundleGroup } from 'development-tool-systemjs';
 import { IWebTaskOption } from 'development-tool-web';